ULL-PFPDI-GITBOOK-1617/Elaboracion-de-Material-Docente-con-GitBook/readmesummary.md

 # El README y el SUMMARY

+### Readme

+GitBook uses a `README.md` file to introduce the book: objectives and main contents.

+Both, the book itself and any of its chapters, has a `README.md` as an introduction or a prologue for the book or chapter.

+Both the book itself and any chapter of it has a readme as an introduction or a prologue of it

 ### Summary

 GitBook uses a `SUMMARY.md` file to define the structure of chapters and subchapters of the book.
 The `SUMMARY.md` file is used to generate the book's table of contents.